aketza-ayo/java8-ocp-study-notes/#8 - IO.md

 We will discuss these java.io classes in more details including examples in upcoming sections.

 ## Common Stream Operations
+Before we delve into specific stream classes, let's review some common processes when working with streams.

 ### Closing the Stream
+Since streams are considered resources, it is imperative that they be closed after they are used lest they lead to resource leaks.
+As you saw in chapter 6 "Exceptions and Assertions" you can accomplish this by calling the close() methoid in the finally block or using try-with-resource syntax.

+In a file system, failing to close a file properly could leave oit locked by the operative system such that no other process could read/write to it until the program is terminated.
+Throughout this chapter, we will close stream resources wusing try-with-resources syntax, since this is preferred way of closing resources in Java.

 ### Flushing the Stream
+When data is written to an OutputStream, the underlying operative system does not necessarily guarantee that the data will make it to the file immediately.
+In many operating systems, the data may be cached in memory, with a write occuring only after a temporary cache is filled or after some amount of time has passed.
+If the data is cached in memory and the application terminates unexpectedly, the data would be lost, bacause it was never written to te file system.
+To address this, Java provides a flush() method, which requests that all accuulated data be written immediately to disk.
+The flush() method helps reduce the amount of data lost if the application terminates unexpectedly.
+It is not without cost though.
+Each time it is used it may cause a noticeable delay in the application, especially for large file.
+The flush() method should be use intermittently.
+For small files it should only be called only once.

+You do not need to call the flush() method explicitly when you have finished writing to a file, since the close() method will atomatoically do this. in some cases, calling the flush() method intermittently while writing a large file, rather than performing a single large flush when the file is closed, may appear to improve performance by stretcthing the disk access over course of the write process.

 ### Making the Stream
 ### Skipping over Data